At-Risk Alcohol Use

 - Detoxification (detox) is a program used to flush alcohol from your body.
 During detox, medicines are given to help prevent withdrawal symptoms when you stop drinking alcohol.

 - In brief intervention therapy, a healthcare provider helps you think about your alcohol use differently.
-He or she helps you set goals to decrease the amount of alcohol you drink.
+The provider helps you set goals to decrease the amount of alcohol you drink.
 Therapy may continue after you leave the hospital.

 What can I do to manage my alcohol use?

-- Decrease the amount you drink.
+- Work with healthcare providers to decrease the amount you drink.
 This can help prevent health problems such as brain, heart, and liver damage, high blood pressure, diabetes, and cancer.
-If you cannot stop completely, healthcare providers can help you set goals to decrease the amount you drink.
+If you cannot stop completely, your providers can help you set goals to decrease the amount you drink.

 - Plan weekly alcohol use.
 You will be less likely to drink more than the recommended limit if you plan ahead.